23 August 2016

-Hon Lik: The Man Who Invented VapingCategories: Learn, About
+Hon Lik: The Man Who Invented VapingCategories: About, Learn, Vaping

 Without Hon Lik, the world of e-cigarettes would be a very different place indeed.
-Born in September 1951, Lik is the man responsible for inventing the modern e-cigarette when, in 2001, he started work on a device that would deliver nicotine in the form of vapor.
+Born in September 1951, Lik is the man responsible for inventing the modern e-cigarette when, in 2001, he started work on a device that would deliver a nicotine hit without the need to smoke cigarettes.

-In these early days, Lik’s invention was markedly different to the one we’re now familiar with.
-Instead of a heating element, which is now used to vaporize the e-liquid and produce vapor for the user to inhale, Lik’s initial design made use of a piezoelectric ultrasound element.
+In these early days, Lik’s invention was markedly different to the ones we’re now familiar with.
+Instead of a heating element, which is now used to heat the e-liquid and produce vapour for the user to inhale, Lik’s initial design made use of a piezoelectric ultrasound element.
 It was bigger and bulkier than the e-cigarette design vapers have become accustomed to today, but it was a significant start.